 4. The next day, hand back background and trees to each student.
 Set oil pastels on tables and encourage the children to add patterns, branches or whatever they like onto their trees.

-5. After the patterns are finishes, they can glue the trees to the background keeping in mind that darkest colors go near the bottom and lighter color safe at the top.
+5. After the patterns are finishes, they can glue the trees to the background keeping in mind that darkest colors go near the bottom and lighter colors are at the top.

 First Grade and Kinder Winter Forests